QuantEcon/lecture-source-jl/source/rst/continuous_time/seir_model.rst

     sol = solve(prob, Tsit5())
     @show length(sol.t);

-We see that the adaptive time-stepping used approximately 45 time-steps to solve this problem to the desires accuracy.
+We see that the adaptive time-stepping used approximately 45 time-steps to solve this problem to the desired accuracy.
 Evaluating the solver at points outside of those time-steps uses an interpolator consistent with the solution to the ODE.

-See `here <https://docs.sciml.ai/stable/basics/solution/>`__ for details on analyzing the solution, and `here <https://docs.sciml.ai/stable/basics/plot/>`__ for plotting tools.
-The built-in plots for the solutions provide all of the `attributes <https://docs.juliaplots.org/latest/tutorial/>`__ in `Plots.jl <https://github.com/JuliaPlots/Plots.jl>`__.
+While it may seem that 45 time intervals is extremely small for that range, for much of the :math:`t`, the functions are very flat - and hence adaptive time-stepping algorithms can move quickly and interpolate accurately.

+The solution object has `built in <https://docs.sciml.ai/stable/basics/plot/>`__ plotting support.

 .. code-block:: julia

     plot(sol, vars = [6, 7], label = ["c(t)" "d(t)"], lw = 2,
          title = ["Cumulative Infected" "Death Proportion"],
          layout = (1,2), size = (900, 300))

+A few more comments:

+* If you want to ensure that there are specific points that the adaptive-time stepping must include (e.g. at known discontinuities) use `tstops <https://diffeq.sciml.ai/stable/basics/common_solver_opts/#Output-Control-1>`__.
+* The built-in plots for the solutions provide all of the `attributes <https://docs.juliaplots.org/latest/tutorial/>`__ in `Plots.jl <https://github.com/JuliaPlots/Plots.jl>`__.
+* See `here <https://docs.sciml.ai/stable/basics/solution/>`__ for details on analyzing the solution and extracting the output.

 Experiment 1: Constant Reproduction Case
 ----------------------------------------